GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 * **Attribute**
     : attribute is a features and properties of the object (including bounded function).
 Hence, methods are included as one of the attributes of the object.
 However, for easier understanding, this document will distinguish attribute as attribute without methods.

-## Classes
+## Class

-Classes create objects (aka. instance), hence can be deemed as an object’s blueprint.
+Class is used to create objects (aka. instance), hence can be deemed as an object’s blueprint.
 Classes are created first by a keyword `class` containing functions as method of the class in indented block.

 ```python
 # CREATING CLASS